GSA/Crowdsource-Testing-CIO.gov/README.md

 === Using Github.docx ===

-https://docs.google.com/document/d/1qzc4EViMz3r3Qg8DGf2MXdovJA0Kuv2DnhZVgjDvfV4/edit?usp=drive_web
+CORRECT THIS LINK TO BE THE ONE IN THE CIO GOOGLE DOCS FOLDER https://docs.google.com/document/d/1qzc4EViMz3r3Qg8DGf2MXdovJA0Kuv2DnhZVgjDvfV4/edit?usp=drive_web

-Instructions for using GitHub in the crowdsource testcycles.
+Instructions for using GitHub in the crowdsource test-cycles.